-Amortisation of C40 (2010: C100) is included in the 'cost of goods sold' the income statement; C680 (2010: C365) in 'distribution costs; and C80 (2010: C100) in 'administrative expenses'.
+38p118(d) Amortisation of C40 (2011: C100) is included in 'cost of sales' in the income statement; C680 (2011: C365) in 'distribution costs'; and C80 (2011: C100) in 'administrative expenses'.

-The trademark transferred to the disposal group classified as held for sale relates to the Shoes Limited trademark (part of the wholesale segment), which was previously recognised by the group on the acquisition of the entity in 2006.
+The trademark transferred to the disposal group classified as held for sale relates to the Shoes Limited trademark (part of the wholesale segment), which was previously recognised by the group on the acquisition of the entity in 2007.
 A further net book amount of C100 transferred to the disposal group relates to goodwill.
 See note 25 for further details regarding the disposal group held for sale.